Vibrational and thermoelastic properties of bcc iron from selected EAM potentials: Conclusions

 \section{Conclusions}

 We calculated the thermal expansion and thermal expansion coefficient, the heat capacity at constant pressure, the phonon spectra and the elastic constants as a function of temperature of four embedded-atom method potentials.
 We focused on the bcc phase of iron ranging from 0 to 1200~K (the experimental temperature range of of the $\alpha$ and $\beta$ phases).
-Our calculations were based on classical molecular, thus accounting for the phonon-phonon anharmonic contributions that are assumed to dominate the phonon frequencies renormalization at high temperature, while neglecting quantum statistical effects at low temperature.
+Our calculations were based on classical molecular dynamics, thus accounting for the phonon-phonon anharmonic contributions that are assumed to dominate the phonon frequencies renormalization at high temperature, while neglecting quantum statistical effects at low temperature.
 The elastic constants were obtained from the slope of the phonons in $\Gamma$ at finite temperature.
 As such they are interpreted as a mechanical approximation to the elastic constants defined thermodynamically.
-The performances of the potentials considered herein are compared to experiments and, when available, to ab-initio data from quasi-harmonic theory.
-The results show increasingly large deviations from the experimental data as the temperature is raised.
+The performance of the potentials considered herein are compared to experiments and, when available, to ab-initio data from quasi-harmonic theory.
+The results show strengths and weaknesses of the models as the temperature is raised and suggest that none of the models yields convincing thermodynamic properties.
+The discrepancies with respect to experiments in the low/intermediate regime are justified with the limited ability of the specific models to accurately describe the phonon softening.
 In particular we found anomalies in the softening of the $C_{44}$ of the Mendelev03 potential and in the $C',C_{12}$ and $B$ of the Meyer98 potential.
-These should be taken into account when studying finite temperature mechanical properties of both elemental iron and iron alloys with these potentials.
+These should be taken into account when studying finite temperature mechanical properties of both elemental iron and iron alloys with these models.
+The lack of magnetic degrees of freedom in the EAM formalism is also expected to contribute in explaining the increasingly large deviations from experiments in the high-temperature regime.